One of the great things about Ashbourne is the excellent and enduring relationships between staff and students.

 MSc Politics Sociology (Birkbeck College, University of London); BA Politics (SOAS)

-Michael Wilkinson began teaching Government and Politics at Ashbourne in September 2009.
-Prior to this, he worked as a researcher at the Home Office gaining first-hand insight into the nature of the UK political system.
-Since leaving the Home Office he has been involved in freelance social research work at the University of Surrey, and he also tutors on some of their undergraduate courses in Sociology.
+Michael has been teaching at Ashbourne for many years.
+He previously worked as a researcher at the Home Office gaining first-hand insight into the nature of the UK political then he has been involved in freelance social research work at the University of Surrey, and he tutors on some of their undergraduate courses in Sociology.

 BSc (Hons) Biochemistry (Southampton University)